GabrielM33/open-source-unity-xr-course/README.md

 # Open Source Unity XR Course

-Explore this curated list of free courses and content from reputable sources to learn the fundamentals of XR development using Unity and C# and prepare for this emerging industry.
+Explore this curated list of free courses and content from reputable sources to learn the fundamentals of XR development using Unity and C# and, prepare for this emerging industry.

 While you can skip stages based on your current knowledge, starting from the beginning is highly recommended.